andodevel/leapchat/README.md

-# LeapChat
+# TiMess

-LeapChat is an ephemeral chat application.
-LeapChat uses [miniLock](https://minilock.io) for challenge/response-based authentication.
+TiMess is an ephemeral chat application.
+TiMess uses [miniLock](https://minilock.io) for challenge/response-based authentication.
 This app also enables users to create chat rooms, invite others to said rooms (via a special URL with a passphrase at